 With the loss of muscle mass comes the loss of strength and power.
 Strength appears to peak between ages 25 and 35 and maintained (or decreases slightly) between ages of 40 and 59.
-Strength levels declines by 12-14 percent per decade after 50 years of age, according to research.
-The good news is that if you engage in regular strength training, you can preserve both strength and muscle mass, as shown in the photo below of the 40 and 70-year old athletes (hint: they have roughly the same amount of muscle mass 30-years apart).
+Strength levels declines by 12-14 percent per decade after age 50, according to research.
+The good news is that engaging in regular strength training preserves both strength and muscle mass.
+This is no more evident than in the photo below of 40 and 70-year old athletes (hint: they have roughly the same amount of muscle mass 30-years apart).

 Basal Metabolic Rate